Here in the UK, Easter is a time of palm crosses, hot cross buns and egg hunts. But how do our European neighbours celebrate?

 Although today’s festival still is an important religious event, it is also the time for the reindeer racing world cup, a film festival focusing on the indigenous people of the Arctic, concerts, theatre performances and the Sámi version of the Eurovision song contest when, in addition to the selection of the best song, the best joik (a traditional Sámi song) is chosen.

-A night-time Easter Eve church service is attended followed by a family meal on Easter Sunday.
+In Armenia, a night-time Easter Eve church service is attended followed by a family meal on Easter Sunday.
 As with Christmas, fish forms the centrepiece of the meal and there will also be green vegetables cooked with whipped eggs and a sweet pilaff.
 There are egg fights for the children, with hard-boiled eggs which they have painted or dyed the previous day.

 Easter decorations outside Echmiadzin Cathedral © Raffi Kojian, Flickr